luau-lang/luau/docs/performance.md

 ## Fast bytecode interpreter

 Luau features a very highly tuned portable bytecode interpreter.
 It's similar to Lua interpreter in that it's written in C, but it's highly tuned to yield efficient assembly when compiled with Clang and latest versions of MSVC.
 On some workloads it can match the performance of LuaJIT interpreter which is written in highly specialized assembly.
-We are continuing to tune the interpreter and the bytecode format over time; while some extra performance can be extracted by rewriting the interpreter in assembly, we're unlikely to ever do that as the extra gains at this point are marginal, and we gain a lot in terms of portability and being able to quickly prototype new ideas.
+We are continuing to tune the interpreter and the bytecode format over time; while extra performance can be extracted by rewriting the interpreter in assembly, we're unlikely to ever do that as the extra gains at this point are marginal, and we gain a lot from C in terms of portability and being able to quickly implement new optimizations.

-Of course the interpreter isn't typical C code - it uses many tricks to achieve extreme levels of performance and to coerce the compiler to produce efficient code.
+Of course the interpreter isn't typical C code - it uses many tricks to achieve extreme levels of performance and to coerce the compiler to produce efficient assembly.
 Due to a better bytecode design and more efficient dispatch loop it's noticeably faster than Lua 5.x (including Lua 5.4 which made some of the changes similar to Luau, but doesn't come close).
 The bytecode design was partially inspired by excellent LuaJIT interpreter.
+Most computationally intensive scripts only use the interpreter core loop and builtins, which on x64 compiles into \~16 KB, thus leaving half of the instruction cache for other infrequently called code.

 ## Optimizing compiler